 Vaina: Another vague one here.
 “Vaina“ means “thing”, like when you don’t know something’s name, or you do know it, but are too lazy to say it.
 “See that thing over there?”
 “Ves esta vaina alla?”
 Much like chunche in Costa Rica.
 Actually, exactly like chunche

-And that’s your snapshot of typical Spanish words and phrases you’ll hear in Central America.
+And that’s your snapshot of typical Central American Spanish words and phrases you’ll hear in this part of the world.

 James Dyde is the editor of CentralAmerica.com.
 He lives in Escazu, Costa Rica.